-Submissions are invited for publication in the first issue of the Journal of Research in Higher Education, published by Babeș-Bolyai University and edited by the Centre of University Development and Quality Management (Editor-in-Chief: Prof. Dan Florentin CHIRIBUCĂ).
+Submissions are invited for publication in the first issue of the Journal of Research in Higher Education, published by Babeș-Bolyai University and edited by the Centre for University Strategy and Quality Management (CUSQM), (Editor-in-Chief: Prof. Dan Florentin CHIRIBUCĂ).

 Last year, a study published by Deloitte identified seven main challenges facing higher education sector in UK which are just as valid at global level in 2015 and beyond, namely:

 - operating in a global market,

 - a demand and need for new technologies,

 - linking estates, strategy and the students,

 - attracting and retaining the best talent, and

 They concluded that the “higher education sector must transform further in order to adapt to the seven key issues facing it.”
 How are these challenges and transformations reflected at institutional, national and regional level?